akamenev/aks-workshop/creating-pods-deployments-services.md

 ```

 ### Deploy a welcome-app and scale it
-1. Open `welcome-app-deployment.yaml` and replace REGISTRY_NAME with your registry name:
+1. Open `welcome-app-deployment.yaml` and replace REGISTRY_NAME with your registry name or use the command `sed` command below:
 ```yaml
 ...
       containers: